tdpetrou/pandas_cub/README.md

 ### 6. Uncomment `_repr_html_` method
 This is a method specifically used by IPython to represent your object in the Jupyter Notebook.
 You must return a string from this function.
-This is already complete.
+This is already implemented.
 Just uncomment it and test the output in the notebook and move on.

 ### 7. The `values` attribute